gromacs/gromacs/docs/release-notes/2023/major/bugs-fixed.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without a space between the colon and number!

+Verlet buffer set correctly for inhomogeneous systems
+"""""""""""""""""""""""""""""""""""""""""""""""""""""

+The Verlet buffer estimation now uses an effective density for the system computing from the initial coordinates.
+This avoids underestimation of the buffer for (very) inhomogeneous systems.

+:issue:`4509`

 Density-guided simulation normalization
 """""""""""""""""""""""""""""""""""""""